fabiommendes/sidekick/docs/intro-functions.rst

 want to do that in any real world programming problem?

-Remember when we said that the increment function (``lambda x: x + 1``) was just a special case of addition when one of the arguments is was fixed to 1?
+Remember when we said that the increment function (``lambda x: x + 1``) was just a special case of addition when one of the arguments is fixed to 1?
 This kind of "specialized" functions are trivial to create using curried functions: just apply the arguments you want to fix and the result will be a specialized version of the original function: